 The first thing to do in situations like these, Glick says, is to be clear about the difference between “fair” and “equal.”
 “Try to be open in communicating to your kids what might be different among the siblings, and why that is,” says Glick.
 If a younger kid is angry that an older sibling gets more screen time, being clear that the older sibling is just doing homework during that extra hour can be a big help.
 No, the rules might not be the same for each child, but that doesn’t mean that the differences are unfair.

 This can also be a chance for kids to adapt to the idea that sometimes life isn’t fair — maybe one child’s school schedule just runs longer each day than the other’s, and there’s nothing anyone in the family can do to change that.

 Clear up roles and responsibilities

-If your family is in this situation, Glick recommends a few strategies for making sure that the new arrangements are meeting everyone’s needs:
+If your family is in this situation, Glick recommends a few strategies for making sure that the arrangements are meeting everyone’s needs:

 - Define roles clearly.
 Have an open conversation with everyone about what’s expected.
-Make sure older siblings know what kinds of help you need them to provide (and that you’re grateful!) and that younger siblings understand how their siblings’ roles have changed.
+Make sure older siblings know what kinds of help you need them to provide (and that you’re grateful!) and that younger siblings understand what their siblings are doing.

 - Set age-appropriate boundaries.
-Glick emphasizes that if you do need to rely on an older child, it should still be clear what the limits of this new responsibility are.
+Glick emphasizes that if you do need to rely on an older child, it should still be clear what the limits of the responsibility are.
 “You want to avoid making kids feel like all the responsibility rests on them,” she says.
 “When should they ask you to step in?
 What should they handle themselves and how can they get help when they need it?”

 - Check in often.
-Especially because teenagers and young adults are already dealing with a lot of stress and uncertainty about their own lives, be sure to keep the conversation open and make space for your older kids to talk with you and get the emotional support they need.
+Especially because teenagers and young adults are often dealing with plenty of stress in their own lives, be sure to keep the conversation open and make space for your older kids to talk with you and get the emotional support they need.